-Following on from the success of her 2016 WHITE/OTHER season at The Basement, writer and director Alice Canton delves even deeper into the uncomfortable and nuanced conversation about identity in OTHER [chinese].
+Following on from the success of her 2016 season of WHITE/OTHER, writer and director Alice Canton (ORANGUTAN, Dance Like Everybody’s Watching) delves even deeper into the uncomfortable and nuanced conversation about identity in OTHER [chinese].

-Experience the realisation of these stories and conversations in OTHER [chinese], where Canton invites up to 100 performers on stage every night for this large-scale documentary theatre.
+Audiences experience the realisation of these stories and conversations in OTHER [chinese], where Canton invites up to 100 performers on stage for this live, documentary theatre show.

 OTHER [chinese] opens up conversations in order to create meaningful change in the world, and challenges the many forms of cultural mis-representation, discrimination and invisibility that exists around Chinese identity.

 “OTHER [chinese] is something that New Zealand needs.
 It’s a testament to Canton’s skill as a storyteller and facilitator that the show, and its accompanying workshops, convey a strong sense of empowerment through the affirmation of personal experiences.
 And this is something that we have been waiting a long time to see.“

 – Amy Weng, The Pantograph Punch